 Verses 12-28 go on to be the larger gems that are more often quoted from this chapter.
 Proclaiming that this Shepherd has “measured the waters in the hollow of his hand” and “with the breadth of his hand marked off the heavens” and “weighed the mountains” and the “hills in balance.”
 “He sits enthroned above the circle of the earth” and “brings out the starry host one by one”…calling them each by name.
 It is this Creator God, who carries you and me close to His heart.
 Amazing!

 Verses 29-31 give us a picture of what His shepherding looks like: giving strength to the weary, power to the weak, enabling them to soar, run, and some days just walk and not faint.

 There is so much more.
-What does your digging in this diamond mine reveal?
+What does your digging reveal?

 One more thing this verse shows us is that the next generation on this planet is intensely important to our God.
 In ministry, I often find that people stiff arm serving in children’s ministry.
 I’m even guilty of it.
 But this is not God’s heart.
 Remember, they are our arrows.
 By investing in the lives of children and young adults we can be the hands and feet of God to gently lead those who have young.
 Will you join me in praying for God to raise up more to love and care for the young in our churches and communities?
 Will you consider answering the call?